OpenADP/openadp/README.md

 When a compromised node returns invalid points rather than `s[i]*B`,  then all subsets of `T` responses should be checked to see if they result in a valid solution.
 Reporting bad nodes needs to be supported, and is TBD.

-### Language choice for OpenADP server

-adsfisdf

-OpenADP will be designed to be compatible with running in Confidential VMs (CVMs), which can be remotely verified to be running trustworthy binaries, at least when using the [Project Oak](http://github.com/project-oak) stack.
-The portion of code that must be trusted will be written in Rust, and may be compatible with Oak's Restricted Kernel, which is a low-TCB environment best suited for security bottom turtles.

-The portion of the server that runs outside should be written in C++, which has the best support libraries of the systems programming languages.